-Although White Rock Coffee is our hands-down favorite Dallas coffee shop, here are 19 more coffee shops in Dallas where you can get your daily caffeine fix.
+ten coffee shops in Dallas where you can get your daily caffeine fix

 Dallas is a coffee-obsessed city.
 And it’s not hard to see why.
 The Big-D coffee scene ranges from second to third-wave.
-There are over fifty independent coffee shops in Dallas.
-Each has its own twist and theme and vibe.
+There are over fifty independent coffee shops in Dallas, each with its own twist and theme and vibe.

-Over the past four years, we’ve made it our mission to try every coffee shop in Dallas (I’m slowly crawling and inching my way there).
+Over the past seven years, I’ve made it my mission to try every coffee shop in Dallas (I’m slowly crawling and inching my way there).

-Here are our top 20 picks for the best coffee shops in Dallas!
+Here are my current picks for the best coffee shops in Dallas!

 Houndstooth Coffee has quickly become synonymous with a workspace.
 It’s tough to find a seat inside.
 The long wooden desks and chairs are usually crammed with people (you’ll want to bring your laptop and phone fully charged).